-Part of building Minimum provisions when tested to the relevant part of BS 476 (1) (minutes) Method of exposure Loadbearing capacity (2) Integrity Insulation when tested to the relevant European standard (minutes) (9) 7.
+Part of building Minimum provis of BS 476 (min ions when tested t nutes) Minimum provisions when tested Method of exposure Loadbearing capacity (2) Integrity Insulation to the relevant European standard (9) (minutes) 6.
+Compartment walls See Table A2 See Table A2 See Table A2 REIsee Each side (other than in item 8) Table A2 separately 7.
 Enclosure (which does not form part of a compartment wall or a protected shaft) to a: a. protected stairway; 30 30 30 (8) REI 30 (8) Each side separately b. lift shaft.
 30 30 30 REI 30 Each side separately 8.
 Wall or floor separating an attached or integral garage from a dwellinghouse 30 30 30 (8) REI 30 (8) From garage side 9.
-Fire-resisting construction: 30 30 30 (8) REI 30 (8) in dwellinghouses not described elsewhere 10.
-Cavity barrier Not applicable 30 15 E 30 and El 15 Each side separately 11.Ceiling Not applicable 30 30 EI 30 From underside described in paragraph 2.14, Diagram 6 12.
-Duct described in paragraph 6.8e Not applicable 30 No provision E 30 From outside 13.
-Casing around a drainage system described in paragraph 7.8, Diagram 15 Not applicable 30 No provision E 30 From outside 14.
-Flue walls described in paragraph 7.11, Diagram 16 Not applicable Half the period specified in Table A2 for the compartment wall/floor Half the period specified in Table A2 for the compartment wall/floor El half the period specified in Table A2 for the compartment wall/floor From outside 15.
-Construction described in Note (a) to paragraph 10.9 Not applicable 30 30 EI 30 From underside 16.Fire doors See Table B1 See Table B1
+Fire-resisting construction: in dwellinghouses not described elsewhere 30 30 30 (8) REI 30 (8) 10.
+Cavity barrier Not applicable 30 15 E30 and EI15 Each side separately 11.
+Ceiling Described in paragraph 3.14.
+Diagram 6 Not applicable 30 30 EI 30 From underside 12.
+Duct described in paragraph 7.8e Not applicable 30 No provision E 30 From outside 13.
+Casing around a drainage system described in paragraph 8.8.
+Diagram Not applicable 30 No provision E 30 From outside

+Part of building Minimum provis of BS 476 (min ions when tested to nutes) tested to the relevant part Minimum provisions when tested Method Loadbearing capacity (2) Integrity Insulation to the relevant European standard (minutes) 14.
+Flue walls described in paragraph 8.11.
+Diagram 16 Not applicable Half the period specified in Table A2 for the compartment wall/floor Half the period specified in Table A2 for the compartment wall/floor EI half the period specified in Table A2 for the compartment wall/floor From outside 15.
+Construction described in Note (a) to paragraph 11.9 Not applicable 30 30 EI 30 From underside 16.
+Fire doors See Table B1 See Table B1
-1. Part 21 for loadbearing elements, Part 22 for non-loadbearing elements, Part 23 for fire-protecting suspended ceilings, and Part 24 for ventilation ducts.
-BS 476-8 results are acceptable for items tested or assessed before 1 January 1988.

-2. Applies to loadbearing elements only (see B3.ii and Appendix E).

-Guidance on increasing the fire resistance of existing timber floors is given in BRE Digest 208 Increasing the fire resistance of existing timber floors (BRE 1988).

-4. A suspended ceiling should only be relied on to contribute to the fire resistance of the floor if the ceiling meets the appropriate provisions given in Table A3.

-5. The guidance in Section 9 allows such walls to contain areas which need not be fire-resisting (unprotected areas).

-6. Unless needed as part of a wall in item 5a or 5b.

-7. Except for any limitations on glazed elements given in Table A4.

-8. See Table A4 for permitted extent of uninsulated glazed elements.
+- Part 21 for loadbearing elements, Part 22 for non-loadbearing elements, Part 23 for fire-protecting suspended ceilings, and Part 24 for ventilation ducts.
+BS 476-8 results are acceptable for items tested or assessed before 1 January 1988. - 2.
+Applies to loadbearing elements only (see B3.ii and Appendix E). - 3.
+Guidance on increasing the fire resistance of existing timber floors is given in BRE Digest 208 Increasing the fire resistance of existing timber floors (BRE 1988). - 4.
+A suspended ceiling should only be relied on to contribute to the fire resistance of the floor if the ceiling meets the appropriate provisions given in Table A3. - 5.
+The guidance in Section 10 allows such walls to contain areas which need not be fire-resisting (unprotected areas). - 6.
+Unless needed as part of a wall in item 5a or 5b. - 7.
+Except for any limitations on glazed elements given in Table A4. - 8.
+See Table A4 for permitted extent of uninsulated glazed elements. - The National classifications do not automatically equate with the equivalent classifications in the European column, therefore products cannot typically assume a European class unless they have been tested accordingly.

-The National classifications do not automatically equate with the equivalent classifications in the European column, therefore products cannot typically assume a European class unless they have been tested accordingly.
-'R' is the European classification of the resistance to fire performance in respect of loadbearing capacity; 'E' is the European classification of the resistance to fire performance in respect of integrity; and 'I' is the European classification of the resistance to fire performance in respect of insulation.
+'R' is the European classification of the resistance to fire performance in respect of loadbearing capacity; 'E' is the European classification of the resistance to fire performance in respect of integrity; and 'l' is the European classification of the resistance to fire performance in respect of insulation.